enejb/tiny-date-picker/docs/tiny-date-picker.md

 // Update the date picker's state and redraw as necessary.
 // This example causes the date picker to show the month-picker view.
-// You can use setStsate to change the selectedDate or hilightedDate as well. dp.setState({
+// You can use setStsate to change the selectedDate or highlightedDate as well. dp.setState({
   view: 'month',
 });